My Gear

 While I do use numerous small gadgets along with my main gear, too many to list, my Goal Zero Nomad 7 portable solar charging panel stands out.
 Its an easy way for me to recharge camera batteries out in the field.
 I also use the Guide 10 power pack.
 The Goal Zero Rock Out Speakers entertain me on my long hikes.

-Most times I'm hiking all night and I need powerful and reliable light.
+Most times, I'm hiking all night, and I need a powerful and reliable light.
 The brighter the better is my way of thinking.
-For years now I have been using two Life Gear LED 360 Lumen flashlights.
-They put out a nice white light that shines far out into the night and they stay bright for several hours.
-These lights have been through everything you can imagine and they are still going strong.
+For years now, I have been using two Life Gear LED 360 Lumen flashlights.
+They put out a nice white light that shines far out into the night, and they stay bright for several hours.
+These lights have been through everything you can imagine, and they are still going strong.

 Contact me if you're a manufacturer and would like something tested.